-Every student attends art class each week through the school, and Middle School students have the additional opportunity to enroll in visual art electives such as computer design, ceramics, and studio art.
+Every student attends art class each week through the school, and Middle School students have the additional opportunity to enroll in visual art electives such as computer design and studio art.

-Previous installations include ceramic globes in the outdoor garden, hanging butterflies amidst the middle school atrium, and mixed-natural-media mandalas along the clerestory of the hallways.
+Previous installations include ceramic globes in the outdoor garden, hanging butterflies amidst the middle school atrium, and mixed-natural-media mandalas along the walls of the atrium.
 The result is a student-inspired enhancement of the learning space, making it personal, warm, and engaging.

 Drama is introduced into the curriculum beginning in the first grade.
-In addition to weekly dramatic exercises, the students also learn how to rehearse and perform in front of a larger audience of parents and peers as they prepare for their annual on stage production.
+In addition to weekly dramatic exercises and theatre games, the students also learn how to rehearse and perform in front of a larger audience of parents and peers as they prepare for their annual onstage production.
 Typically, these plays tie thematically into the curriculum.
 For example, the fourth graders perform African folk tales in conjunction with their study of Africa.

 The Technical Theatre program is a unique experience for St. Michael’s students.
-As part of the middle school arts program, students can choose to take either full or half-year tech.
-Through this course, they learn to be wardrobe, makeup, and stage crews.
+As part of the middle school Arts program, students can choose to take either Introduction to Theatre or Stagecraft.
+Through these courses, they learn to be wardrobe, makeup, and stage crews.
 All of the sets for our drama productions are built and painted by the students.
 During the shows, student techies run the sound and light boards as well as handle moving the sets.
 This is a unique experience that few other schools offer.